Presidential hopeful Bennet pledges $6 trillion ‘Real Deal’

 “People across the country, including commonsense New Hampshire voters, are tired of empty promises, and they want to know how the next president will get anything done,” said Bennet, who has made New Hampshire the centerpiece of his underdog campaign.

 Bennet has consistently polled so low in the Democratic primary that he hasn’t made the debate stage since July.
-His pragmatic approach has failed to gain the support enjoyed by candidates who have proposed sweeping programs like free college and universal health care.
+His pragmatic approach has failed to gain the support enjoyed by candidates who have proposed sweeping programs like free college and single-payer health care.
 His plan is an explicit contrast with the visions of two rivals, Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren, which he and other critics argue would never pass Congress and could not be implemented.

 Bennet noted that the estimated $6 trillion cost of his proposals, which also include investments in infrastructure and combating climate change, is only about one-fifth the estimated $30 trillion cost of “Medicare for All,” the centerpiece of Sanders’ campaign and supported by Warren.

-Note: This story has been corrected to reflect that Bennet’s plan would let people buy into Medicare, not Medicaid.